oguyon/AdaptiveOpticsControl/src/AOloopControl/doc/AOloopControl.md

 - `<srcdir>` is the source code directory, usually `.../AdaptiveOpticsControl-<version>`
 - `<workdir>` is the work directory where the program and scripts will be executed

 The work directory is where all scripts and high level commands should be run from.
-You will first need to create the working directory and then load scripts from the source directory to the work directory by executing from the source directory the 'syncscript -e' command:
+You will first need to create the work directory and then load scripts from the source directory to the work directory by executing from the source directory the 'syncscript -e' command:

 	mkdir /<workdir>
 	cd <srcdir>/src/AOloopControl/scripts